hwsc-org/hwsc-org.github.io/wikis/fundamentals/onboarding.md

 1. Download *protobuf-all-3.7.1.tar.gz* from the official [repo](https://github.com/protocolbuffers/protobuf/releases)
 2. Untar *protobuf-all-3.7.1.tar.gz*
 3. Enter the folder and run `./autogen.sh && ./configure && make`
+    - If you get a readline error, then consider switching to a version using `brew switch readline` and `brew switch readline X.X.X`
 4. `make check`
 5. `sudo make install`
 6. `which protoc`